rossholdway/rules/README.md

 ```

 #### Codes
-A list of predefined codes.
+A list of predefined error codes.

 ## Contributing